JeffreyQin/Mimic/README.md

     - In "data/groups.json", fill in the group names (passcode) and add people to your groups.
     - In "data/instructions.json", add and fill in the instructions for each person.
 See example below.
 3. Install node.js.
 Run "npm install" and "node server.js" to start server.
-4. Open index.html with live server on VS Code, and fill in the passcode as you defined in "data/group.json".
+4. Open index.html in the browser, and fill in the passcode as you defined in "data/group.json".

 ### Example instructions